 This day was different from the rest, however, as I decided to stop daydreaming and take the plunge, and that afternoon I co-founded Cheshire Cat, a marketing agency based in the North West.

-Several months down the line I still have no regrets, however, it certainly isn’t as glamorous as my daydreams made it out to be – certainly a bit of false advertising on my brains part.
+Several months down the line I still have no regrets, however, it certainly isn’t as glamorous as my daydreams made it out to be – certainly a bit of false advertising on my brain’s part.

 The house is far from spotless, local takeaways now know me on a first-name basis and that novel I was planning to write with my spare time is a sentence long.
 It’s not all doom and gloom though, as I do get to spend more time with my amazing children.
-I am hoping that in this short blog, I can pass on some snippets of wisdom that I wish I had when starting my own business from home.
+I am hoping that in this short blog, I can pass on some snippets of wisdom that I wish I had when starting my own business and make money from home.

-So without further ado, here is my list of top five I wish I had known before starting Cheshire Cat:
+So without further ado, here is my list of the top five I wish I had known before starting Cheshire Cat: